The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Lane County?

-Lane County, Kansas has 2 public high schools, along with 0 middle schools and 2 elementary schools.
+Lane County, Kansas has 2 public high schools, serving approximately 86 students.

 What is the largest school district in Lane County?